Skip to Content Skip to Navigation

 TGA Regulations in Australia prevent clinics like ours from publicly advertising the prices of certain treatments.

-To find out pricing, please read our pricing information page.
+To understand our pricing as it relates to prescription treatments, please read our pricing information page.

 Excessive Facial Sweating